Majestic Northern Rockies on the Alaska Highway

 Mucho Lake to Liard River Hot Springs

-Even though it was only thirty-five miles away, it was too good to be true and we had to stop for the night at Liard River Hotsprings.
-No trip through the Northern Rockies on the Alaska Highway (in my opinion) should be done without stopping both at both Muncho Lake and Liard River Hot Springs.
+Even though it was only thirty-five miles away, it was too good to be accurate, and we had to stop for the night at Liard River Hotsprings.
+No trip through the Northern Rockies on the Alaska Highway (in my opinion) should be done without stopping at both Muncho Lake and Liard River Hot Springs.
 Camping at the hot springs was just too tempting to pass up.

 Caribou north of Muncho Lake,.
 Photo Credit Kimberly Seager